 IMPROVEMENT OF ENGLISH SKILLS

 A key priority for economic development in Rwanda is the continuing transition from French to English speaking.
-It is also a key educational priority for ETSK.
+It is also a key priority for ETSK that is now being supported by a number of important initiatives:

 The current teaching system is for teachers to lecture and students to take notes and study only those notes.
 A new commitment to foster “Self-Learning” will include: how to ask questions; how to research using books and computers loaded with Wikipedia, Kahn Academy Videos, textbooks and general reading; how to use the new library; how to analyze; how to take initiative and be creative; and how to be entrepreneurial.
 To do this requires a firm commitment plus new educational resources not previously available.